Donate Search Phone icon Call our Helpline: 0800 12 44 222

 Making your will_information guides

-Whatever your age, everyone should consider making a Will.
+Everyone should consider making a Will, regardless of how old they are.
 Age Scotland's 'Making your Will' guide explains why, and who can help.

-In Scotland, there are legal rules for dividing up property if someone dies without a Will, but there can be uncertainty, disputes, and legal expenses, and surviving relatives may need to go to court to sort things out.
+In Scotland, there are legal rules for dividing up property if someone dies without a Will.
+However, your assets may not go to the people you would want them to.
+Having no Will in place can also lead to uncertainty, disputes, and legal expenses, and surviving relatives may need to go to court to sort things out.

-The cost of using a solicitor to write a Will varies depending on how complex it is and who you use, so you should shop around before choosing one.
-Most Wills are not complex and solicitors may be able to give you a fixed price before starting work.
-Age Scotland also provides a Free Will Writing Service for anyone who needs it.
+The cost of using a solicitor to write a Will varies depending on how complex it is and which solicitor you choose.
+It can be worth shopping around before choosing a solicitor.
+Most Wills are not complex and solicitors may be able to give you a fixed price for a basic Will before starting work.
+A basic Will is suitable in most cases.

 You can also order paper copies of our guides